json-schema-org/json-schema-spec/PROCESS.md

 Everything in the specification is considered "stable" by default and subject to compatibility guarantees.
-Any changes to stable behaviors in the specification MUST be backward-compatible with previous versions of the specification and MUST NOT change in ways that could be problematic for forward-compatibility.
+Any changes to stable behaviors in the specification MUST be backward-compatible with previous versions of the specification and MUST NOT change in ways that could be problematic for forward compatibility.
-Therefore, it's not necessary for implementations to support previous versions of the specification separately (excluding "draft" releases).

-_Note: How, when, and how often the specification will be updated are all open questions that will be decided before any changes are issued following the initial release.
-Because releases are compatible, these things shouldn't affect choices made by implementers or schema authors the same way the "draft" releases did._
+_Note: How, when, and how often the specification will be updated are all open questions that will be decided before any changes are issued following the initial release._

 ### Experimental Behaviors
 The specification MAY include sections that introduce experimental behaviors.